tstork-rapid/mcsim/README.md

 the photno passed thorugh the collimator holes, penetrated the septa, scattered in the septa, or is the result of a collimator xray.

--runspectsims.py: script to run all the simulations.
+- runspectsims.py: script to run all the simulations.
 The parameters are the name of the config file (See below) and the start and end seed numbers.
 Normally you run a number of simulations for each object and average them.
 This lets you do that.
 The noise in the resulting projections

--config.par: parameter file
+- config.par: parameter file

--tc99m_ewins.win: file with high and low limits for energy windows used for projections.
+- tc99m_ewins.win: file with high and low limits for energy windows used for projections.
 One window is in each file.

--voxphan.smc: simind paramter file for the simulation.
+- voxphan.smc: simind paramter file for the simulation.
 Can be use to chane pameters that are not set by runspectsims.py (from config.par).
 This incldues things like the energy resolution, etc. Don't change it unless you really know what you are doing.
 This is changed using the simind program change.

--avg_done_bis.py: averages spectrum files created by the simulation (end in .bis).
+- avg_done_bis.py: averages spectrum files created by the simulation (end in .bis).

--avg_done_sims.py: averages images created by the various runs in the simuilation
+- avg_done_sims.py: averages images created by the various runs in the simuilation

--rm_logs.py : script that removes all .log files that don't have a matching .res file.
+- rm_logs.py : script that removes all .log files that don't have a matching .res file.
 Can be useful for cleaning up before restarting a simulation that was interrupted.

--runcmd.py : python command for running commands in the background.
+- runcmd.py : python command for running commands in the background.

--dens.im: sample ncat input density image.
+- dens.im: sample ncat input density image.
 Size of density and source images should be the same.

--liver.im: sample input source image for one object.
+- liver.im: sample input source image for one object.

--lungs.im
+- lungs.im

--tumor1.im
+- tumor1.im

--tumor2.im
+- tumor2.im

--tumor3.im
+- tumor3.im

--tumor4.im
+- tumor4.im

--tumor5.im
+- tumor5.im